tydaeus/notes/windows/powershell/powershell_common_tasks.md

 $trigger = New-ScheduledTaskTrigger -Daily -At 9am

 # actually register the action and trigger
+# add param `-User "System"` to run as system, which allows the task to run with no-one
+# logged in
 Register-ScheduledTask -Action $action -Trigger $trigger -TaskName "MyTask" -Description "My task that does stuff"
 ```